Timothy C. Hain, MD • Page last modified: July 6, 2022

 Space and Motion Discomfort (SMD)

 Some authors claim that exacerbation of dizziness and related symptoms by stimulating visual environments is typical of psychogenic vertigo (Staab and Ruckenstein, 2003.
 More can be found on this symptom under the heading of visual dependence.
 The difficulty of this assertion is that organic vertigo often results in sensitivity to visual environments.
 Another difficulty is that other authors claim the opposite, and that psychogenic vertigo is typified by increased dependence on somatosensory input (Holmberg et al, 2003).
+The PPPD criteria require "exposure to moving visual stimuli or complex visual patterns", as part of the symptom inventory.
+So some forms of visual vertigo are included within PPPD (but not all).

-In the author's opinion, these patterns reflect a sensory reweighting so that vestibular inputs are downweighted and replaced by greater dependence on anything else -- vision, somatosensory input, or internal estimates of bodily orientation and movement.
+In the author's opinion, these patterns reflect a sensory reweighting so that vestibular inputs are down weighted and replaced by greater dependence on anything else -- vision, somatosensory input, or internal estimates of bodily orientation and movement.
 They are not necessarily psychogenic, and in fact, usually are accompanied by an organic vestibular disturbance.